Andy260/coding-standards/docs/Languages/HTML.md

 ## HTML Comments

-While Razor comments should be preferred, if HTML comments in the output HTML is desired, ensure single line comments only occupy one line in the source code, and multi-line comments are wrapped by the `<!--` `-->` tags surround them.
+Ensure single line comments only occupy one line in the source code, and multi-line comments are wrapped by the `<!--` `-->` tags surround them.

 ```html
 <!-- Single line comment -->